 If you apply for a visa in a country other than your home country, you are considered a "Third Country National" (TCN).
 TCN applications require additional resources and time to process; sometimes consular officers are unable to properly adjudicate the application.
 As a result, TCNs have a higher rate of visa denial.
 Thus, it is recommended that you apply in your home country.
 If this is not possible, be extra diligent about providing evidence of your ties to your home country.
 Assume that your application will take longer to process and plan accordingly.

 Some applicants experience delays beyond the estimates posted on the Visa Wait Times website due to a security review process known as Visas Mantis.
 This is an additional processing step for applicants with a background in one of the technologies on the Technology Alert List (TAL)*.

 A Visa Mantis review will delay the processing of your application.
-To facilitate this review, bring a copy of your C.V. to the visa interview, and apply early to avoid a delay in your travel to the U.S. Many visa applicants who have previously been approved under the Visa Mantis process may not need to undergo another review when they reapply for a visa if they are returning to the same program and position.
+To facilitate this review, bring a copy of your CV to the visa interview and apply early to avoid a delay in your travel to the United States.
+Many visa applicants who have previously been approved under the Visa Mantis process may not need to undergo another review when they reapply for a visa if they are returning to the same program and position.

 * The TAL is used by Consular Officials to determine the "ineligibility [of] aliens who are coming to engage in an activity involving one of the scientific or technical fields on the TAL.
 Such activity includes graduate-level studies, teaching, conducting research, participating in exchange programs, receiving training or employment, or engaging in commercial transactions."